All Episodes

 That's how I pronounced it first.

-Then, later on, ladies and gentlemen, and about close to seven minutes into the presser, all red pronounced it a different way.
+Then, later on, ladies and gentlemen, and about close to seven minutes into the presser, Allred pronounced it a different way.

 No, there you have it.

-So she said it, Sharon Bialik, Exactly as I was told she said it.
+So she said it, Sharon Bialik, exactly as I was told she said it.

-I pronounced her name the way she does.
+I pronounced her name the way she does, and yet Costello was allowed to besmirch me.

-So she pronounced it biolic twice.
+So she pronounced it by a lick twice.

 It's a minor point, but when people start ripping me for getting things, I am in the communication business.